In the guide

 Markings stamped on eggs

-All eggs sold at retail level must be stamped with a code describing the type of farming method used, the country of origin, and the production site's individual code.
+All eggs sold at retail level must be stamped with a code stating the farming method, the country of origin (UK), and the individual code for the production site.

 Labelling accompanying eggs at retail level